erin-lippitt/Liquify/README.md

 Welcome to Liquify!
 This package performs preprocessing and water classification on Landsat 8 data in `Python`.

+Liquify is meant to be a tool to assit people new to working with Landsat data in Python to perform preprocessing and get to working on their science quickly.
+As they get more comfortable, they can explore the structure of Liquify and adjust how they choose to use the package to best function alongside their workflow.

-Please bear with me as I am new to working with remote sensing data in Python and am trying things out!
+Please bear with me as I am new to working with remote sensing data in Python myself and am trying things out!

 ## Contributor: